 The City of Cape Town’s Metro Police Department launched its Neighbourhood Safety Officer programme (with the support of the Centre of Criminology at UCT) in 2008.
 The initiative is based on international best thinking in neighbourhood policing/problem-orientated policing and was taken up in the City's Integrated Development Plan as a priority programme.
 It entails the deployment of dedicated and specially trained Metro Police members in specific “neighbourhoods”.

-Another programme based on similar principles is the School Resource Officer programme, which is run by Law Enforcement and is at present operating in 18 schools.
+Another programme based on similar principles is the School Resource Officer programme, which is run by Law Enforcement and is at present operating in forty schools.

-At the law-enforcement end of the spectrum within the City's policing service are the Gang and Drugs Task Team, the Ceasefire programme and the Stabilisation Unit (a contingent of auxiliary officers recruited from local communities).
+At the law-enforcement end of the spectrum within the City's policing service are the Gang and Drugs Task Team, and the Stabilisation Unit (a contingent of auxiliary officers recruited from local communities), while other specialised units (Problem Buildings, Liquor, Metal Theft, Graffiti, etc) are on call.

 Even with these programmes in place, the City's policing is facing two problems: